-She doesn't answer and he becomes conscious of the fact he can hear his own breathing through the silence that falls over her apartment.
+She doesn't answer, and he becomes conscious of the fact he can hear his own breathing through the silence that falls over her apartment.
 He counts first to sixty and then to a hundred, waiting for her to say something.
 Anything.
 He is used to there being tension between the two of them- no stranger to receiving the silent treatment from her- but the circumstances at present are different, and he finds that without his usual cool, sarcastic comments to fall back on, the tension becomes uncomfortable for himself as well as her.
-He wants her to go back to the angry quips she had thrown him at the door; giving him something to work with, but she remains eerily still, her green eyes slightly glassy as they focus on the nothing in front of her.
+He wants her to go back to the angry quips she had thrown him at the door- giving him something to work with- but she remains eerily still, her green eyes slightly glassy as they focus on nothing in particular.

 He wants to lift some of the cloying tension- and lame threats seem like as good a place to start as any- though he hopes she won't force him to follow through.
-His words reward him no response however; Cameron remains frozen and despite knowing it to be impossible for her not to be, he wonders if she's even breathing.
+His words award him no response however; Cameron remaining despondently frozen, and, despite knowing it to be impossible for her not to be, he wonders if she's even breathing.
 He sighs and extends his hand- feeling awkward- letting it fall to her knee and squeezing softly.
 Her mouth quivers and she swallows audibly before bringing her own hands up quickly to cover her face.
 House retracts his arm as if burnt, rubbing his fingers subconsciously on his thigh as if trying to rid his fingertips of the lingering feel of her denim.